Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/hive-configs.md

 ---
-title: "Apache Hive configurations"
+title: "Cloudera Hive configurations"
-description: "Apache Hive Configurations - Read this in-depth guide to learn about configurations in dbt."
+description: "Cloudera Hive Configurations - Read this in-depth guide to learn about configurations in dbt."
 id: "hive-configs"
 ---